Schema Evolution and CI Gating

 return True

-raise TimeoutError(f"Index {index_name} did not reach ENABLED within {self.timeout}s")
+f"Index {index_name} not ENABLED within {self.timeout}s"

 finally: